Hein Wellens: Contributions to medicine

 In the late 1960s, at the University Hospital of Amsterdam, Wellens investigated patients with cardiac arrhythmias by placing cardiac catheters allowing the recording of the electrical activation of the heart at different sites.
-By connecting these catheters to a pacing device, he showed that it was possible to initiate and terminate cardiac arrhythmias, localize the site of origin of the arrhythmia, discover the mechanism.
+By connecting these catheters to a pacing device, he showed that it was possible to initiate and terminate cardiac arrhythmias, localize the site of origin of the arrhythmia, and discover the mechanism.
 By using this approach (called programmed electrical stimulation) Wellens not only unraveled mechanisms and localization of arrhythmias in the Wolff-Parkinson-White syndrome but also other types of supraventricular tachycardias.

 In the early 1970s, he showed that programmed electrical stimulation of the heart could also be used to study the mechanism and localization of ventricular tachycardia.
 In 1971 he published the first book on programmed stimulation of the heart in patients with tachycardias.
 In 1973 Wellens was appointed Professor of Cardiology at the University of Amsterdam.
 At that time his new approach allowed the investigation of the effect of drugs on the tachycardia mechanism, the development of new therapeutic strategies such as the termination of tachycardias by specially designed pacemakers, the surgical removal or isolation of the tachycardia substrate, and ultimately cure of cardiac arrhythmias by catheter ablation.

 In 1971, he reported on the use of programmed electrical stimulation of the heart in patients with atrial flutter, AV nodal tachycardia, and accessory atrioventricular connections.
 In 1972, he showed that the arrhythmia of patients with ventricular tachycardia could also reproducibly be initiated and terminated by timed premature stimuli.
 These investigations were the basis for the new surgical and pacing approaches to the treatment of cardiac arrhythmias that became known as "cardiac electrophysiology".

 Wellens left Amsterdam in 1977 to become Professor and Chairman of the Department of Cardiology at the Academic Hospital of the new Maastricht University.
 There he created his school of arrhythmology, educating many cardiologists from all over the world in the period from 1977 to 2001.
 After returning to their home country, many became leaders in cardiology.

 Wellens was a student Professor Dirk Durrer in Amsterdam and participated in the early development of programmed electrical stimulation of the heart in patients with Wolff–Parkinson–White syndrome.
 In these patients, cardiac arrhythmias were shown to be initiated and terminated by critically timed premature beats.

 Wellens also demonstrated that the reproducible initiation and termination of arrhythmias by programmed electrical stimulation of the heart allowed the study of the effect of antiarrhythmic drugs on the mechanism of the arrhythmia.
 In 1977, he moved to the new University of Limburg in Maastricht, Netherlands, to develop academic cardiology there.
 He created an internationally known center for the study and treatment of cardiac arrhythmias.